sanger-pathogens/assembly_unicycler_short_read/README.md

       --careful
             default: false
-            enables SPAdes option --careful (sets careful running mode); this parameter is exclusive of --isolate)
+            enables SPAdes option --careful (sets careful running mode; this parameter is exclusive of --isolate)

       --isolate
-            default: false
+            default: true
-            enables SPAdes option --isolate (sets isolate running mode); this parameter is exclusive of --careful)
+            enables SPAdes option --isolate (sets isolate running mode; this parameter is exclusive of --careful).
+This is the native built-in behaviour of Unicycler as a standalone tool

 -----------------------------------------------------------------
  Logging options